tommys0/tommys0/README.md

 ## About Me

-🎓 High School Coder | 💻 Java Enthusiast | 🎨 Frontend Explorer
+🎓 High School Coder | 💻 Java Enthusiast | 🎨 Frontend begginer

 I'm all about turning my ideas into real projects.
 Me, my morning coffee, music and coding.